c002/inf0seq.github.io/_posts/2019-01-20-Directory-Traversal-in-Axway-File-Transfer-Direct.md

 Vendor: Axway

-Product: Axway File Transfer Direct
+Product: Axway File Transfer Direct, (The product is discontinued.
+Use the lastest version of this product.)

 Version affected:  2.7.1